pyeventsourcing/eventsourcing/docs/topics/process.rst

 The processes of the orders-reservations-payments system have policies that respond to domain events by executing commands.

-In the code below, the Reservations process responds to new orders by creating a reservation.
-The Orders process responds to new reservations by setting the order as reserved.
-The Payments process responds to orders being reserved by making a payment.
-The Orders process also responds to new payments by setting the order as paid.
+In the code below, the Orders process responds to new reservations by setting the order as reserved.
+The Reservations process responds to new orders by creating a reservation.
+The Orders process responds to new payments by setting the order as paid.
+And the Payments process responds to orders being reserved by making a payment.

 .. code:: python